leancloud/docs-en/views/rest_sms_api.md

   https://{{host}}/1.1/requestMobilePhoneVerify
 ```

+It will return status code `200 OK` if succeeded.
-If succeed, the response body will be an empty json object (`{}`), and LeanCloud will send the verification code to the user.
+And LeanCloud will send the verification code to the user.
 After the user receives the code, you can ask the user to submit it in your application,
 and check its validness against LeanCloud via `POST /verifyMobilePhone/<code>`: